 All licences issued by the CMRAO expire unless they are renewed annually.
-The regular licence year runs from July 1 to June 30, so the deadline to complete the renewal is midnight on June 30.
-Licensed individuals and providers (businesses) can continue providing condominium management services as long as renewal applications and annual licensing fees are submitted by the June 30 deadline.
+The licence year runs from July 1 to June 30 and the deadline to complete the renewal is midnight on June 30.
+Licensed individuals and providers can continue providing condominium management services as long as renewal applications and annual licensing fees are submitted by the June 30 deadline.

-Starting on June 1, licensees can submit their renewal applications by logging into their online account, completing the renewal application form and paying the annual licensing fee.
+Starting on June 1, licensees can submit their renewal applications by logging into their CMRAO account, completing the renewal application form and paying the annual licensing fee.

 All licences issued by the CMRAO expire unless they are renewed annually.

-As part of the licence renewal application, licensees will be required to answer the questions below.
-If you answer ‘yes’ to any of these questions, you must provide an explanation and/or supporting documentation.
-Please have these documents ready when you log into your profile to renew your licence.
+As part of the licence renewal process, licensees will be required to answer the questions below.
+If a licensee answers ‘yes’ to any, they must provide an explanation and/or supporting documentation.
+Please have these documents ready when you log in to your profile to renew your licence.